 Since your toddler is going to have the freedom to move around the room – even at night, if the feeling strikes – they need to have a little light at all times to see what they’re doing.
 A night light helps you see what you’re doing, too, if you decide to lie next to your toddler until they fall asleep before sneaking out of the room.
 (I may have done that a few times myself.)

 Green and blue lights give off a cool, calm light that’s less harsh than standard white lights.
-This night light from Target can change to any color of the rainbow!
+This LED night light can change to any color of the rainbow!
 If one seems to help your toddler sleep better, stick with it.

-Congrats, you’ve made it to the end of an extremely comprehensive guide to what will end up being a relatively simple Montessori toddler room!
-We’ve gone over the basic elements, the kinds of furniture, decor, and extras you’ll need, and how to arrange the room.
-You’re ready to get going on your new design!
+Congrats, you’ve made it to the end of a comprehensive guide to what will end up being a simple Montessori toddler room!
+You’re ready to get going on your room design.

 Love all these ideas!
 I’m expecting my first child this November so you definitely taught me something!
 Thank you